From UAE prodigy to starring for England, Mahika's meteoric rise

 Q. You are not a fan girl now, you are probably the brightest young talent in England.
 But your journey started in the UAE, where you made your debut remarkably at just 12.
 Obviously, the cricket system in the UAE must be doing something really good to be able to produce and nurture a talented youngster like you…

+England's Mahika Gaur celebrates with Amy Jones after taking the wicket of Sri Lanka's Anushka Sanjeewani during their one-day match at Riverside Ground, Chester-le-Street, on September 9, 2023. — Reuters file

 A lot of credit has to go to the UAE.
 It was only after coming to Dubai that I joined an academy, and I started to take cricket a bit more seriously.
 I think over here, I have seen how this game has grown, I was only here for eight years before I moved back to England, But in that time, the game grew so much.
-If I had made my senior debut at 12, that means I had already had the experience of going on an international tour.
+If I had made my senior debut at 12, that means I already had the experience of going on an international tour.
 I remember my first tour with the UAE team was to Thailand.
-So I was just 12 and going to another country to play cricket without my parents with me, experiencing what it could be like at the international level.
-I think that prepared me for England.
+So I was just 12 and going to another country to play cricket without my parents with me, experiencing what it could be like at the international level, I think that prepared me for England.
 All those tours that we had, we had some in Malaysia, a couple in Thailand, so I think just going on those tours prepared me quite well.
-So when I did end up playing for England, it was like I know it’s not the same, but I had already played international cricket before.
 I think the opportunities I got over here played a key role in me playing for England.

 Q. Which school did you attend in Dubai?